 (By Volksrust Legally Armed)

-To better explain tactical reloads; I quoted the Sheriff Jim Wilson.
+To better explain the different options; I quoted the Sheriff Jim Wilson.

 What makes Sheriff Jim Wilson unique is the fact that he as a law enforcement officer and firearm enthusiast has considerable experience in the defensive use of different firearms; Jim Wilson provides essential information for those interested in using a shotgun for self-defense.